-I use PracticePanther to run and manage my law firm.
-It allows me to track people, events, billing, and so much more from where ever I am on both my phone and laptop.
-All of my client and case contact information, including calendar, documents and billing items, are just a click away using PracticePanther.
+My team and I use Clio to run and manage my law firm.
+It allows me to track people, events, billing, and so much more, from where ever I am, on both my phone and laptop.
+All of my client and case contact information, including calendar, documents and billing items, are just a click away using this powerful cloud based platform.

 If you’re not a lawyer and need an outstanding CRM that easily integrates social media into the database, take a close look at Nimble.
 It’s my favorite non-legal based CRM solution that allows you to automagically click and review or import the social media information of your contacts or while browsing the web.
 It’s a very powerful CRM that we’ve used during jury selection to do quick background checks on potential jurors.
 I also use it to quickly “research” opposing counsel in my cases.

 One of the biggest things people forget about when doing business outside via a mobile office is noise and sound.
-Whether you’re on your smartphone closing a deal or, on a BlueJeans live video with clients around the world, paying attention to your surrounding sound and the quality of sound you’re sharing into your devices can make or break the experience.
+Whether you’re on your smartphone closing a deal or, Zoom, Skype, Google Meet or StreamYard (what I use for my Wednesday night live video shows) with clients around the world, paying attention to your surrounding sound and the quality of sound you’re sharing with your device can make or break the experience.

 When it comes to webcams, I simply use the built in camera on my laptop or phone.
 It works just fine for a mobile office.
-When I try to use one of my USB webcams when out and about, I always seem to have a connection problem (I use the 4K pro and C922 Pro Stream Logitech webcams).
-To keep things simple, and that’s always a good idea when going mobile, I use my default webcam on the laptop.
+While I always use my USB webcam (I use the 4K pro and C922 Pro Stream Logitech webcams) when I’m in the office and docked into the network, when I’m out and about and, to keep things simple, I just use my default webcam on the laptop.
+It works fine.

 8: Website, Automation and Productivity Apps